 We may stay in country for months and years, rebuilding hospitals and clinics and addressing targeted health needs of the community and restoring health care access.
 More

-The past year and more have highlighted the increasing frequency and severity of overlapping crises – driven by climate threats and the COVID-19 pandemic.
+The past year and more have highlighted the increasing frequency and severity of overlapping crises – driven by extreme weather events, the worst earthquake in nearly a century in Türkiye and Syria and the War in Ukraine.
 This trend has had a devastating impact on health, particularly among groups vulnerable to disasters, as communities have struggled to rebuild from concurrent and consecutive events.
+Scroll down to find out more about the places and people that have confronted crisis – past and present.

 Past Emergency